aeyzirb122/ig-story-template-web/README.md

 # ig-story-template-web
  base for ig story web app - no name yet

  This is the web prototype for ig story web app.
-The web app will be created later.
+The progressive web app will be created later.

 What this app can do:-
 1. This app has templates for ig story ONLY for images.